Playground maintenance

 • Ailsa Reserve

-Many of the affected playgrounds contain older equipment that has worn over time.
-This can include timber rot, rust and loose or damaged parts.
-In some cases, individual items are no longer suitable to be repaired and may need to be removed or replaced.
+Many of the affected playgrounds contain older equipment that has deteriorated over time.
+This may include timber rot, rust, and loose or damaged components.
+In some cases, individual items are no longer repairable or are no longer supplied, and may need to be removed or replaced.

 Keeping the community informed